freenas/freenas-docs/userguide/system.rst

 base version.
 However, it does not delete user SSH keys or any other data stored in a user's home directory.
-Since any configuration changes stored in the configuration database will be erased, this option is handy if you mess up your system or wish to return a test system to the original configuration.
+Since any configuration changes stored in the configuration database will be erased, this option is handy if a mistake has been made or to return a test system to the original configuration.

 **Save Config:** saves a backup copy of the current configuration database in the format *hostname-version-architecture* to the system